mossglenn/storyline-media-report/readme.md

-> ⚠️ **Disclaimer:**
+> [!IMPORTANT]
-> This tool is not affiliated with or endorsed by Articulate or its products.
+> This tool is not affiliated with or endorsed by Articulate.
-> It simply processes user-generated `.story` files using standard XML and media parsing.
+> It processes .story files using standard XML/media parsing.
-> No reverse-engineering of Articulate software was performed.
+> No reverse-engineering of Storyline software is involved.

+> [!NOTE]
+> This is for educational and internal use only.
-⚠️Just an experiment to learn something.
-Only works in very specific circumstances.
-Use at your own risk! ☠️
+> Plus it only works in very specific circumstances, so use at your own risk. ☠️
+***

 # 🧾 Storyline Media Report